 Designated use: residential construction and (commercial and non-commercial) facilities, such as cultural facilities, galleries, retail trade, consumer-oriented services, social services, commercial services and catering IV

-The maximum total programme covers 15,000 m2 GFA, including optional basement and excluding the underground car park.
-This has been divided into the following functions:
+The maximum total programme covers 15,000 m2 GFA (and minimum of 13,500 m2 GFA) for all functions, including optional basement and excluding the underground car park.

-Construction height: no more than NAP + 32m
+Construction height: no more than NAP +30 m

 - Gemeente Amsterdam